Skip to Content

 How to get to Cirencester

 Cirencester doesn’t have a train line but it’s easy to reach by bus.
 The closest railway station is in Kemble, which is linked by the Stagecoach 882 bus (Monday–Saturday, 12 minutes).
-Or you can take the Stagecoach 51 bus (daily) from Cheltenham (40 minutes).
+Or you can take the Stagecoach 51 bus (every day) from Cheltenham (40 minutes).
 Cirencester is also connected to London by a direct National Express coach service, which takes around 2.5 hours.

 The Corinium Museum in Cirencester